 When he left the Small Faces in 1969, which broke up the band, he had already been considered to either join the Rolling Stones (to replace Brian Jones) or to front a new band project that included Jimmy Page, Jeff Beck and Keith Moon (which never took off in that line up for a number of reasons).

-His short life, 1947-1991, was a series of experiences, successes, extreme exploitation on the side from record companies (all Small Faces members in 1966 earned nothing but a very small weekly cash-in-hand sum plus an unlimited shopping account for clothes on Carnaby Street), bad contracts, mob contacts and other incidents what after more than two decades with more downs than ups unfortunately ended for impoverished and drug-addicted Marriott in a tragic death in a fire in his house.
+His short life, 1947-1991, was a series of experiences, successes, extreme exploitation on the side of record companies (all Small Faces members in 1966 earned nothing but a very small weekly cash-in-hand sum plus an unlimited shopping account for clothes on Carnaby Street), bad contracts, mob contacts and other incidents, which, after more than two decades with more downs than ups unfortunately, ended for impoverished and drug-addicted Marriott in a tragic death in a fire in his house.
 It probably was caused by a forgotten burning cigarette he was not aware of while asleep on drugs.

 Depression, alcoholism and a cocaine psychosis, apart from other illnesses and ulcers, made life for him (and with him) very difficult.
 One main reason for that definitely was the mistreatment and huge commercial exploitation he experienced, which cost him energy, millions of pounds earned, but never received and a strong sense of massive injustice done to him, that mostly – in his eyes – was never corrected.